|

 PADX left right

 Pads the background picture with horizontal whitespace for text placement.
-Note that this is a two parameter command.

 Variable: ol_padxl and ol_padxr